MRS028/MRS028/README.md

 ---

 ## 🌟 Vision

-> “To leverage technology to create meaningful, scalable, and impactful solutions that inspire positive change in society.”
+> *“To engineer scalable, intelligent, and impactful software solutions that empower people and create meaningful change.”*

 ---

 <div align="center">
-  ✨ Thanks for stopping by!
-Let's **code, create, and innovate** together 🚀
+  ✨ Thanks for visiting!
+Let’s **build, learn, and innovate** together 🚀
 </div>